qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/exporting.md

 You can use the [Scheduling Exports](./scheduling-exports.md) feature to automatically produce exports at specified intervals and send them to an email address.

-## Pivot Exported Data
+## Pivot and Export Data

-You can pivot any [Managed Data Set](../01-Overview%20of%20Datasets/managed-datasets.md) for export.
+You can pivot any [Managed Data Set](../01-Overview%20of%20Datasets/managed-datasets.md) for export and download as a CSV.

 1. Navigate to **Data > [Dataset] > Design Tab > Advanced Settings**.
 2. Under "Pivoting for Analysis", click **Configure Pivoting**.
 A modal will appear.
 3. Configure your pivot table as desired:
     - **Pivot Column** — Choose the field whose unique values get transformed into columns.
         *For example, if you have a dataset with a column called "Month," using it as a pivot column will create separate columns for each month (e.g., January, February, March).*
-    - **Pivot Value** — Define the data or metrics that get aggregated (e.g., summed, averaged, counted) in the cells of the pivot table.
-It represents what you want to measure or calculate for each combination of the row and column data.
+    - **Pivot Value** — Define the column who's value will be displayed.
+The first row value for each unique Pivot Column and Row Key Column combination will be displayed.
-        *For example, if you want to see total sales by month, "Sales" would be the pivot value, and you might use a sum function to add up the sales for each month.*
+        *Note: Aggregation of pivoted data is not supported.
+If there are multiple rows that have the same Pivot Column and Row Key Column combination, the first row's value will be shown, the others will not be included.*
     - **Row Key Columns** — Choose fields whose unique values become the rows of the pivot table.
 This is what you categorize or group the data by in rows.
-        *For example, if you have a column called "Region" and use it as the row key column, each region (e.g., North, South, East, West) will become a row in the pivot table.*
+        *For example, if you have a column called "Region" and use it as the row key column, each region (e.g., North, South, East, West) will become a row in the pivot table, with 4 rows in total.*
     - **Pivot Label** — Optional.
 Assign a label for the pivot table.
 4. Click **Save** to confirm.
 The modal will close.
 5. Under "Pivoting for Analysis", click the **Enable** radio button.